jaedle/javascript-babel-template/README.md

 - Use `npm run format` to check if your source-code is formatted correctly
 - Use `npm run test:fix` to format your source-code

+### Linting

+- Use `npm run lint` to check if your source-code is linted
+- Use `npm run lint:fix` to lint your source-code

 ### Starting the app